jwittbold/kafka-mini-project/README.md

 ## Project Info
 This project implements a real-time fraud detection system utilizing Kafka, Python, and Docker.
-It generates and processes a stream of transactions, identifying which transactions are fraudulent and which are legitimate while writing results out to respective fraudulent / legitimate Kafka topics.
+It generates and processes a stream of transactions, identifying which transactions are fraudulent and which are legitimate, while writing results out to respective fraudulent / legitimate Kafka topics.

 ## Technologies